 - 3 Install the cap over the clean out opening at the base of the trap.
 Secure with clamp.
-See FIGURE 53. - 4 Install drain trap using appropriate PVC fittings, glue all joints.
-Glue the provided drain trap as shown in FIGURE 53.
-Route the condensate line to an open drain. - 5 FIGURE 50 shows the furnace and evaporator coil using a separate drain.
+See FIGURE 54. - 4 Install drain trap using appropriate PVC fittings, glue all joints.
+Glue the provided drain trap as shown in FIGURE 54.
+Route the condensate line to an open drain. - 5 FIGURE 51 shows the furnace and evaporator coil using a separate drain.
 If necessary, the condensate line from the furnace and evaporator coil can drain together.
-See FIGURE 51 and FIGURE 52.
-The field provided vent must be a minimum 1" to a maximum 2" length above the condensate drain outlet connection.
+See FIGURE 52 and FIGURE 53.
+The field provided vent must be a minimum 1" to a maximum 2" length above the condensate drain outlet connection. - 6 If unit will be started immediately upon completion of installation, prime trap per procedure outlined in Unit Start-Up section.